aws/eks-anywhere/docs/content/en/docs/tasks/troubleshoot/_supportbundle.md

 ---
-title: "Support Bundle"
+title: "Generating a Support Bundle"
-linkTitle: "Support Bundle"
+linkTitle: "Generating a Support Bundle"
-weight: 40
+weight: 30
-date: 2017-01-05
 description: >
     Using the Support Bundle with your EKS-A Cluster
 ---